Santa Cruz Branch: County ownership

 The Santa Cruz County Regional Transportation Commission purchased the rail corridor in 2012.
-At that time, freight operations were contracted out to Iowa Pacific Holdings, commencing service in November 2012.
-In 2018, Progressive Rail, Inc. was chosen as the replacement freight operator under a 10-year contract.
+At that time, freight operations were contracted out to Iowa Pacific Holdings, which began service in November 2012 under the name Santa Cruz and Monterey Bay Railway.
+In 2018, Progressive Rail, Inc. was chosen as the replacement freight operator under a 10-year contract, operating the line under the name St. Paul and Pacific Railroad.
 The Transportation Commission is studying the possibility of rehabilitating the rail line for a new commuter rail service or rebuilding the corridor for bus rapid transit.
 A demonstration streetcar operated over the branch in October 2021.
-The line sustained major damage in the 2022-2023 storms.
+The line sustained major damage in the 2022-2023 storms. in June 2024, the public was given a chance to weigh in on future passenger rail and a trail.
+The plan could include rerouted sections and an elevated portion at the Santa Cruz Beach Boardwalk.